PraneethaML/Weather-App/README.md

  -  We are using filestore for storing the cache in development environment
      - Can implement redis in production
      - Currently, same status code is sent even for cached response.
 Ideally, good to send 304 reponse
-     - Retries messages can be sent by considering the error respones of external api
+     - Retry messages can be sent by considering the error respones of external api

 ## TODO: Tasks to be done before production deployment
 - **Security**